The Regulatory Burden

 Additionally, financial firms need to track what they’ve already assessed, consider corrective steps that might be necessary, determine whether those fixes are on schedule, know what still needs review and what new assessments might be required as new regulations emerge.

 That’s a lot of moving parts.
 Accuracy and timeliness are essential in the financial sector, and there is little room for error.
-Thus, financial firms can benefit significantly from financial compliance software that can automate repetitive workflows and ensure all a firm’s obligations are met.
+Thus, financial firms can benefit significantly from solutions that enable a unified view of risk and compliance along with automated, real-time risk scoring and continuous control assessments to ensure all a firm’s obligations are met.

 Manage Compliance and Risk with Confidence and Ease